chouteauworks/QuoteGenerator/README.md

 $ Open index.html in any browser
 $ Once in the website, click on "New Quote"

-Make Sure the ✨Generator✨ Is Working
+Make Sure the Generator Is Working

-✨Generator✨ should do the following:
+Generator should do the following:
 Each click should show new quote.

-Check to make sure ✨Generator✨  works properly
+Check to make sure Generator  works properly

 $ Click mouse multiple times to make sure it works
 $ Check browser can go to website